openbmc/docs/cheatsheet.md

 $ bitbake obmc-phosphor-image
 ```

-## Building for Barreleye
+## Building for Zaius

-The Barreleye target is `barreleye`.
+The Zaius target is `zaius`.

 If you are starting from scratch without a `build/conf` directory you can just:
 ```
 $ cd openbmc
-$ TEMPLATECONF=meta-openbmc-machines/meta-openpower/meta-rackspace/meta-barreleye/conf . openbmc-env
+$ TEMPLATECONF=meta-openbmc-machines/meta-openpower/meta-ingrasys/meta-zaius/conf . openbmc-env
 $ bitbake obmc-phosphor-image
 ```